CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/1 - Plugins Batch 1/README.md

 The Reviewer followed the instructions in the README to run the plugin within docker and was able to successfully import messages and connect with Whatsapp.

 ## Twitter Plugin

 ### Install

 After downloading the repository (https://gitlab.memri.io/memri/plugins/twitter), the reviewer followed the installation process in the README by opening a terminal in the downloaded repository and running the command:

-'''
-pip install -e .
+'''pip install -e .'''
-'''

 ### Usage

-The Reviewer followed the instructions in the README to run the plugin within docker and was able to successfully import messages and connect with Whatsapp.
+The Reviewer followed the instructions in the README to run the plugin within docker and was able to successfully login to the Twitter API via oauth.
+Afterwards, the Reviewer was able to import data for the User account, Followers and following accounts, and user timeline tweets.

 ## Instagram Plugin